The Alcohol Change Course is accepting applications for screening from Canadians 18 years or older.

 How long does it take to complete?

-The Alcohol Change Course is made up of 12 easy to understand lessons and takes 8 weeks to complete.
-Lessons consist of educational materials that are accessed online.
-Clients are encouraged to work on various activities during the week; this often takes several hours.
+The Alcohol Change Course is an 8-week program consisting of easy-to-understand lessons.
+Treatment materials are accessed online and include informative guides, worksheets, and stories from those who know what you’re going through.
+Clients are encouraged to work on various activities during the week, which often takes several hours.
 Throughout the course, clients receive automated emails with important reminders and prompts.

-All clients in this course will complete brief questionnaires before they begin, on a weekly basis throughout, after the course is completed, and then 3 months, 6 months and 12 months after end of treatment.
+All clients in this course will complete brief questionnaires before they begin, on a weekly basis throughout, after the course is completed, and then 3 months after the end of treatment.
 These questionnaires help us assess how you are doing.
-These questionnaires do not take very long but provide us with important information on your progress and the outcomes of Online Therapy.
+These questionnaires do not take very long but provide us with important information on your progress and the outcomes of online therapy.